celery/celery/docs/userguide/tasks.rst

 .. sidebar:: Absolute Imports

-    The best practice for developers targetting Python 2 is to add the following to the top of **every module**:
+    The best practice for developers targeting Python 2 is to add the following to the top of **every module**:

     .. code-block:: python